 In February 2021, we announced that we’re unifying our 2 existing Drive sync clients—Backup and Sync and Drive File Stream—into a unified sync client called Drive for desktop.

 Starting July 19, 2021, Backup and Sync will support a guided flow to help users transition onto Drive for desktop.
-We recommend you deploy Drive for desktop to your users currently on Backup and Sync and encourage them to transition to Drive for desktop before August 18, 2021.
+We recommend that you deploy Drive for desktop to your users currently on Backup and Sync and encourage them to transition to Drive for desktop before August 18, 2021.
 Any users still on Backup and Sync after that date will receive in-product notifications prompting them to transition to Drive for desktop.

-What does this mean for my organization?
+QuestionsWhat does this mean for my organization?

-To control the roll-out of this change in your organization, deploy Drive for desktop to your users currently on Backup and Sync and encourage them to complete the facilitated transition onto Drive for desktop before August 18, 2021.
-Important: You should not uninstall Backup and Sync until the transition is complete.
-The user will be prompted to uninstall after their account has been successfully moved.
+To control the rollout of this change in your organization, deploy Drive for desktop to your users on Backup and Sync and encourage them to complete the facilitated transition before August 18, 2021.
+The user is prompted to uninstall after their account has been successfully moved.
+You should not uninstall Backup and Sync until the transition is complete.

-If you want to provide guidance specific to your organization about this process, modify the email template below and send it to your Backup and Sync users.
+To provide guidance specific to your organization about this process, modify the email template below and send it to your Backup and Sync users.

-Template of email to send to users:
+Template of email to send to users

 As an organization, we’re moving from Backup and Sync to a new file syncing app called Google Drive for desktop.
 Drive for desktop allows you to sync local folders to Google Drive and Google Photos.
-It also allows you to sync files between your computer and the cloud, and to upload files to Google Drive and Google Photos from external devices.
+It also allows you to sync files between your computer and the cloud and to upload files to Google Drive and Google Photos from external devices.